talbrecht/pism_pik/README.rst

 - fix of linear interpolation scheme for changing sea-level height
 - fix of the bed deformation model to exclude changes in ice shelf loads and include changes in the ocean load
-- improvement of damage formation based on Borstad et al., 2016
+- improvement of damage formation based on `Borstad et al., 2016 <borstad_>`_

 ..
 You find in the examples/paleo-antarctica folder a working example of a paleo spin-up using all added functionality.

-Code release v1.0-paleo-ensemble was used for ``Glacial cycles simulation of the Antarctic Ice Sheet with PISM`` in Albrecht, Winkelmann and Levermann, The Cryosphere (2019).
+Code release `v1.0-paleo-ensemble <pism-paleo_>`_ was used for "Glacial cycles simulation of the Antarctic Ice Sheet with PISM" in Albrecht, Winkelmann and Levermann, The Cryosphere (2019).
 If you make use of this code, please cite the respective paper.

 This code release builds on a `previous release <pism-rebound_>`_ for a publication in Nature by Kingslake, Scherer, Albrecht et al., "Extensive retreat and re-advance of the West Antarctic Ice Sheet during the Holocene."
 Nature 558, no. 7710 (2018): 430.